newrelic/terraform-provider-newrelic/website/docs/r/synthetics_cert_check_monitor.html.markdown

 * `status` - (Required) The run state of the monitor. (`ENABLED` or `DISABLED`).

 -> **WARNING:** As of February 29, 2024, Synthetic Monitors no longer support the `MUTED` status.
 Version **3.33.0** of the New Relic Terraform Provider is released to coincide with the `MUTED` status end-of-life.
 Consequently, the only valid values for `status` for all types of Synthetic Monitors are mentioned above.
 For additional information on alternatives to the `MUTED` status of Synthetic Monitors that can be managed via Terraform, please refer to [this guide](https://registry.terraform.io/providers/newrelic/newrelic/latest/docs/guides/upcoming_synthetics_muted_status_eol_guide).

+* `runtime_type` - (Optional) The runtime that the monitor will use to run jobs.
+* `runtime_type_version` - (Optional) The specific version of the runtime type selected.

+-> **NOTE:** Currently, the values of `runtime_type` and `runtime_type_version` supported by this resource are `NODE_API` and `16.10` respectively.
+In order to run the monitor in the new runtime, both `runtime_type` and `runtime_type_version` need to be specified; however, specifying neither of these attributes would set this monitor to use the legacy runtime.
+It may also be noted that the runtime opted for would only be effective with private locations.
+For public locations, all traffic has been shifted to the new runtime, irrespective of the selection made.

 * `tag` - (Optional) The tags that will be associated with the monitor.
 See [Nested tag blocks](#nested-tag-blocks) below for details